jd28/Solstice/docs/game.rst

   :param string template: The resref of the object to create from the pallet.
   :param loc: The location to create the object at.
   :type loc: :class:`Location`
   :param bool appear: If ``true``, the object will play its spawn in animation.
+Default: ``false``.
   :param string newtag: If this string is not empty, it will replace the default tag from the template.
+Default: ""
   :rtype: New object or OBJECT_INVALID

 .. function:: ExportSingleCharacter(player)